TheRealDeluxee/CaSa/readme.txt

 user = YOUR_PUSHOVER_USER_KEY

 [alarm]
-one_day_price_change = 5      #Sets the threshold for a one-day price change alarm in %. seven_day_price_change = 15   #Sets the threshold for a seven-day price change alarm in %. one_day_profit_limit = 2      #This is a profitability threshold for a one-day period. previous_alarm_change = 3     #This parameter defines the minimum change required between consecutive alarm triggers.
+one_day_price_change = 10      #Sets the threshold for a one-day price change alarm in %. seven_day_price_change = 7   #Sets the threshold for a seven-day price change alarm in %. one_day_profit_limit = 3      #This is a profitability threshold for a one-day period. previous_alarm_change = -2     #This parameter defines the minimum change required between consecutive alarm triggers. (currently deactive)

 [crypto]
 bitcoin;Bitcoin;1000,0.05,01/01/2022   #Standard Mode: API ID https://www.coingecko.com/; Displayed name; Investment in €, Quanity